-Analyze your current situation and where you want to be and make a list of all the things you need to learn and all the skills you need to develop.
+Analyze your current situation and where you want to be, and make a list of all the things you need to learn and the skills you need to develop.

 Design a plan to get there and start working for those things you want.

 3. Understand that nobody can do what you do